 - Spray oil on a large sheet of aluminum foil

-- Form mixture into a meatloaf on the aluminum foil
+- Form meat mixture into a meatloaf on the aluminum foil

-- Lift the meatloaf with the aluminum foil and and place onto the instant pot trivet then lift the trivet with the meatloaf and slide it all into the instant pot
+- Lift the meatloaf with the aluminum foil and and place onto the trivet then lift the trivet with the meatloaf and slide it all into the instant pot (on top of the gravy mixture)

-- Release the pressure if the pin has not already dropped and remove the lid
+- Once 15 minutes is done, release the pressure if the pin has not already dropped and remove the lid

 - Carefully remove the meatloaf with the trivet handles and put onto a plate to rest